 We also achieved several milestones.
 These included publishing our first public Principles for Responsible Investment report and preparing our first report aligned with the recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD).
-This TCFD-style report, which the Bermuda Monetary Authority recommended preparing, will be published later this year.
+This TCFD-style report, which the Bermuda Monetary Authority recommended preparing, will be included as an appendix in our forthcoming 2024 Sustainability Update.